Contact Lens Exams

 In some cases, Dr. Johnson will need to perform multiple diagnostic steps to produce a contact lens prescription for you.
-The “fitting” process includes these additional steps and tests, along with setting you up in diagnostic lenses and all follow-up care.
-These additional steps require additional time and thus additional cost.
+The “fitting” process during a contact lens evaluation includes additional steps and tests, along with setting you up in diagnostic lenses and all follow-up care.
+These additional steps require additional time and thus additional cost for the contact lens evaluation.
 Please inform our office that you’re in need of contact lenses when you schedule your exam.
 This will let them know to allow extra time for the extra steps, ensuring a successful outcome.

-The fitting process is both a science and an art which requires a high level of expertise and experience on the part of the optometrist.
-The additional contact lens fitting fees depend on the level of difficulty.
+The contact lens evaluation process is both a science and an art which requires a high level of expertise and experience on the part of the optometrist.
+An additional contact lens evaluation fees depends on the level of difficulty.

 Dr. Johnson may ask you some lifestyle questions to get an idea of what modality of contact lens might work best for you.
 Some questions to consider before heading into your appointment:

 - Do you want your contacts to help you with a specific vision problem (e.g. reading)?